hmrc/incorporated-entity-identification-frontend/TestREADME.md

 ---
 Test entry point for initial call to set up a create limited company journey.

-1. ContinueURL(Required)
+1. ContinueURL (Required)

      - Where to redirect the user after the journey has been completed

 2. Service Name (Optional)

      - Service Name to use throughout the service
      - If nothing is entered, ```Entity Validation Service``` will be used

 3. DeskPro Service ID (Required)

      - Used for the `Get help with this page` link
      - This is currently autofilled but can be changed

 4. Sign Out Link (Required)

      - Shown in the HMRC header - typically a link to a feedback questionnaire
      - This is currently autofilled but can be changed

 5. Business verification checkbox

      - Used for skipping further verification checks carried out currently by Business Verification (SI)
      - This is currently autofilled but can be changed

-6. Regime
+6. Regime (Required)

      - This is the Tax Regime Identifier
      - It is passed down to the Registration API
      - Accepted values are PPT or VATC

+7. Accessibility statement URL (Required)

+     - Shown in the footer - a link to the accessibility statement for the calling service
+     - This is currently autofilled but can be changed

 ### GET test-only/:companyNumber/incorporated-company-profile